UpstairsEngineer48/Tier/README.md

 - Modules never import UI
 - UI never imports modules
 - Configuration belongs only in `config.py`
-- Features should be added as new modules
+- New features should be added as modules
+- Keep components loosely coupled
 - Minimize unnecessary dependencies
-- Keep components loosely coupled

 ---